khushgrover/smart-match/README.md

 ## **Myntra HackerRamp Submission Phase 2**

-Team Members
+**Team**: The Chibi Team
+**Members**: Piyush Aggarwal, Kartikey Tiwari, Khushnuma Grover Thapar University

 We show how a MGN network can be fine-tuned on new images.
 The network will produce 3d-garments of person and the 3d-body parameters.
 These 3d-body parameters can be layered on top of SMPL body.

 We show how these 3d-garments can be used to mix and match clothing on a model.
 This can be rendered a website in real-time using **three.js**.
 For demo purposes we have used https://p3d.in.

+### The demo site has been published to : https://khushgrover.github.io/smart-match/

 This repository is implemented using: